Particles Frequently Asked Questions

 For programmers, this might give you an idea of the structure behind Particles:

-Code or information represented in a Scroll Dialect therefore always has a similar appearance - it is indented to show structure, rather than (necessarily) using the symbols you might see in traditional programming languages such as C++ and Java - and languages intended for data storage and communication, such as XML and JSON.
+Code or information represented in parsers therefore always has a similar appearance - it is indented to show structure, rather than (necessarily) using the symbols you might see in traditional programming languages such as C++ and Java - and languages intended for data storage and communication, such as XML and JSON.

 This simple, yet powerful, base structure may looks a little like Python, Visual Basic, YAML - or 'Domain Specific Languages' written 'on top' of existing programming languages.
 This isn’t by accident: such languages were designed to look similar to natural language, using words over symbols and indentation to denote structure.

-Here’s an example of a minimal HTML document represented in a Scroll Dialect:
+Here’s an example of a minimal HTML document represented in parsers:

-One important feature of Particles is that due to its simplicity and consistency, Scroll Dialects are easy to write - and code or information represented in a Scroll Dialect is easy to syntax check (and highlight) - and autocomplete.
+One important feature of Particles is that due to its simplicity and consistency, parsers are easy to write - and code or information represented in parsers is easy to syntax check (and highlight) - and autocomplete.

 (Thank you to @vakradrz for this answer)